GitTools/actions/docs/examples/azure/gitversion/execute/usage-examples.md

 ---

-- Example 2: Calculate the version for the build using the default config file (**GitVersion.yml**).
+- Example 2: Calculate the version for the build using a config file with the default name **GitVersion.yml**.

     ```yaml
     steps: